pradyunsg/furo/docs/customisation/footer.md

 - `html`: The exact raw HTML that is included as the "icon".
 - `class`: This is included as-is in the class attribute of the `a` tag.

-### Example
+### Using embedded SVGs

-As an example, this is what Furo does to include a GitHub icon in the footer of the site you're currently reading:
+This is what Furo does to include a GitHub icon in the footer of the site you're currently reading:

 ```python
 html_theme_options = {